Where’s Harriet? That’s the million-dollar question this week - NewsBreak

 And with March Madness and bracket fever approaching, this dining duo is working on a little project that will allow you to nominate your favorites.
 Stay tuned.

-As always, continue to stay tuned to The News-Press and news-press.com for all the latest news.
-If you’ve got a tip, you can reach me at wfullert@gannett.com.
+As always, continue to stay tuned to the Naples Daily News and naplesnews.com for all the latest news.
+If you’ve got a tip, you can reach me at wfullert@gannett.com .

 Wishing you the best,